VarboxInternational/docs/next-steps.md

 <br />

-Now that you've successfully installed the platform and are able to sign into the admin panel, you might wonder what's next.
+Now that you've successfully installed the Varbox platform and are able to sign into the admin panel, you might wonder what's next.

 #### Learn The Architecture